-The sustainability and funding of the proposed Birth to 3 Area of concentration is strategically planned as part of the program to ensure its successful implementation over the initial five years.
+The sustainability and funding of the proposed Early Childhood area of concentration is strategically planned as part of the program to ensure its successful implementation over the initial five years.
 The program's financial model including the concentration is built upon careful considerations that maximize existing resources and capitalize on the program's foundational model for revenue generation.

-The proposed graduate program and Birth to 3 concentration structure minimally impacts new resources within the University.
+The proposed Early Childhood concentration structure minimally impacts budgeting or required resources.
 The comprehensive curriculum spans a 1-2-year duration, offering a hybrid learning experience for enrolled students.
 The faculty body is comprised of several full-time instructors, along with a team of affiliate faculty.
 Notably, the program foresees financial sustainability during the concentration's establishment phase and anticipates a significant increase in revenue through the implementation of the contemporary program model.